 Does your voice change after having a baby?

 Although many women have said their voices were affected after having a baby, this is the first scientific study to monitor the changes.
-Adele, who reportedly noticed a dramatic drop in her voice pitch after she gave birth to her son, says her voice is only just returning to its pre-pregnancy level.
+Adele, who reportedly noticed a dramatic drop in her voice pitch after she gave birth to her son, says her voice took some time to return to its pre-pregnancy level.

 View this post on Instagram